Samsung/tizen-docs/docs/application/dotnet/guides/app-management/package-manager.md

     You can [monitor package events](#listen), such as installation, uninstallation, and updates.

+- Package user data removing

+    You can [clear user data](#clear) which a specific file or directory.
+(Since to Tizen 7.5).

 ## Prerequisites

 To enable your application to use the package management functionality, follow these steps: